lasallesoftware-serverless/repo_for_jeff_underhill_at_aws/make_php_runtime.md

 # Bash file to create and upload compiled PHP using PHP's source repo
----

-- set-up and run PHP from Lambda in console
-- use AWS sample bootstrap file
+Need to:
+- create EC2 instance
 - use AL2 on EC2
 - assume that IAM is set up
-- create EC2 instance
 - ssh into EC2 instance

 ```bash